 9) When you are feeling down, listen to (upbeat) music.
 It may not completely cheer you up, but it will help.

 10) Everyone has their own struggles.
 Everyone has both good and bad days.
 Don’t judge people because you don’t know what they’ve been through.

 11) You don’t want to spend time with anyone who doesn’t want to spend time with you.
 If you’ve ever been not been invited (or dis-invited) to an event you know it can kind of sting.
-However, I’ve realized that if you don’t want to invite me, than I don’t want to hang out with you – you just arn’t worth my time (or my hurt feelings).
+However, I’ve realized that if you don’t want to invite me, then I don’t want to hang out with you – you just aren’t worth my time (or my hurt feelings).